aspose-cells/Aspose.Cells-Products/cells/en/tutorial/how-to-draw-shapes/_index.md

 <br />
 {{< app/cells/tutorial >}}
-//ExSummary: Please check the following code to find out how to add shapes, you can modify the code and run it directly in your browser.
+//ExSummary: Please check the following code to find out how to add shapes.
 //ExStepSummary:0: The following code shows how to add rectangle shape.
 //ExStepImage:0:step-1.png
 //ExStepSummary:1: The following code shows how to add line shape.